TOURNAMENT RULES & PROCEDURES

 vary among the judges, depending on what they observe and record, but judges

-of who won each round on the total marks recorded for that round.
-Judges
+decision of who won each round on the total marks recorded for that round.

-should discuss tallying in advance, and agree on visual cues that indicate
+Judges should discuss tallying in advance, and agree on visual cues that

 Positive Marks.
 Marks are NOT awarded for off-balancing an opponent per